maboloshi/LineEndings/readme.md

 # Description

-Provides line endings and convert indentation shortcuts for Sublime Text.
+Provides shortcuts for converting line endings and indentation in Sublime Text.
 See: http://www.sublimetext.com/

-Allows to:
+Allows you to:

-* Display an alert when the line_ending is not some you expect.
+* Display an alert when the line ending of a file is not the one you expect.
-* Convert indentation to spaces or tabs for all views on current window by clicking in the status bar
+* Convert indentation to spaces or tabs for all open files in the current window by clicking in the status bar.
-* Convert line endings for all views on current window by clicking in the status bar
+* Convert line endings for all open files in the current window by clicking in the status bar.

 ### Installation

-Download or clone the contents of this repository to a folder named exactly as the package name into the Packages/ folder of ST.
+Download or clone the contents of this repository to a folder with the same name as the package into the Packages/ folder of Sublime Text.

 # Todo